General Dental Treatment

 Mouthguards and Bite Guards

-We provide custom fitted mouth guards for a variety of reasons.
-They can be used to protect your teeth from grinding at night, relieve jaw pain and head aches.
+We provide custom-fitted mouthguards for a variety of reasons.
+They can protect your teeth from grinding at night and relieve jaw pain and headaches.
 We also supply sports gum shields to protect your teeth when active.

 They cost: